Atmospheric entry: Entry vehicle design considerations

 Based upon Allen and Eggers discovery, maximum aeroshell bluntness (maximum drag) yields minimum TPS mass.
 Maximum bluntness (minimum ballistic coefficient) also yields a minimal terminal velocity at maximum altitude (very important for Mars EDL, but detrimental for military RVs).
 However, there is an upper limit to bluntness imposed by aerodynamic stability considerations based upon shock wave detachment.
 A shock wave will remain attached to the tip of a sharp cone if the cone's half-angle is below a critical value.
 This critical half-angle can be estimated using perfect gas theory (this specific aerodynamic instability occurs below hypersonic speeds).
 For a nitrogen atmosphere (Earth or Titan), the maximum allowed half-angle is approximately 60°.
 For a carbon dioxide atmosphere (Mars or Venus), the maximum-allowed half-angle is approximately 70°.
 After shock wave detachment, an entry vehicle must carry significantly more shocklayer gas around the leading edge stagnation point (the subsonic cap).
 Consequently, the aerodynamic center moves upstream thus causing aerodynamic instability.
 It is incorrect to reapply an aeroshell design intended for Titan entry (Huygens probe in a nitrogen atmosphere) for Mars entry (Beagle 2 in a carbon dioxide atmosphere).
 Prior to being abandoned, the Soviet Mars lander program achieved one successful landing (Mars 3), on the second of three entry attempts (the others were Mars 2 and Mars 6).
 The Soviet Mars landers were based upon a 60° half-angle aeroshell design.

 A 45° half-angle sphere-cone is typically used for atmospheric probes (surface landing not intended) even though TPS mass is not minimized.
 The rationale for a 45° half-angle is to have either aerodynamic stability from entry-to-impact (the heat shield is not jettisoned) or a short-and-sharp heat pulse followed by prompt heat shield jettison.
 A 45° sphere-cone design was used with the DS/2 Mars impactor and Pioneer Venus probes.

-Notable atmospheric entry accidents
+Atmospheric entry accidents

 Not all atmospheric reentries have been completely successful: